Loading

 3. Action items

 Every meeting you conduct or join has a goal (or it should): to solve a problem, to arrive at a decision, or to discuss several options.
-Your action items or summary shares the conclusion of the meeting.
+Your action items, then, should reflect the conclusion of your meeting.

 Depending on the meeting, you also might have questions.
-Let's say a customer asked you a question, but you need to double-check with the product team before you give the answer.
+Let's say a customer asks a question, but you need to double-check with the product team before you give the answer.
 In this case, you also have questions to ask.

 When I worked in customer success, I kept the action items simple.
 I divided the summary section into two: the left side was my action items and the right was the client's action items.
 I'd separate my action items with various symbols: an action item was a square, a question I needed to verify internally was a question mark, and a decision we'd reached in the meeting was a star.